-The difficult of applying the Arrhenius model to predict printing lifetime on thermal sensitive paper lies on the fact that the stress factor employed for the accelerated aging study (high temperature) is the same one used to sensitize the color dye on the paper.
-So, during the aging test there are, at least, two reactions occurring: formation of colored compounds and degradation of the colored compounds.
+The difficulty of applying the Arrhenius model to predict printing lifetime on thermosensitive paper lies on the fact that the stress factor employed for the accelerated aging study (high temperature) is the same used to sensitize the color dye on the paper.
+So, during the aging test, there are, at least, two reactions occurring: formation of colored compounds and degradation of the colored compounds.
 The principle of the Arrhenius model is that the studied reaction depends only on one variable.
-In the case of this study the parameter used to test the reaction rate (OD) depends on more than one variable and the Arrhenius' model cannot be applied.
+In the case of this study, the parameter used to test the reaction rate (OD) depends on more than one variable, and the Arrhenius model cannot be applied.

-4. CONCLUSIONS
+CONCLUSIONS

-Thermal printing is a complex process and the study of accelerated aging of printed areas is not a simple task in this type of system.
+Thermal printing is a complex process, and the study of accelerated aging of printed areas is not a simple task for the type of material studied.

-In the aging of printings made with thermal transfer ribbon using heat side reactions can occur due to the influence of heat over the wax.
-In the aging of printings made on thermo sensitive papers using heat, the temperature may act as a degradation agent as well as a sensitizer agent.
-In both cases there is not a simple relation with the temperature and the application of Arrhenius model is not possible, once this model assumes that the reaction rate depends on only one parameter, the temperature.
+In the aging of printings made with thermal transfer ribbon applying heat, side reactions can occur due to the influence of heat over the wax.
+In the aging of printings made on thermosensitive papers applying heat, the temperature may act as a degradation agent as well as a sensitizer agent.
+In both cases there is not a simple relation with the temperature, and the application of Arrhenius model is not possible, once this model assumes that the reaction rate depends on only one parameter, the temperature.